Mean Thoughts

 on the Gambler's Mean

-How to calculate the value of a history of outcomes
+What is the value of a history of outcomes?

 Combinator Common Name Technical Name Formula